 Windows 365 not only provides a platform that facilitates remote work for your organization but also ensures that team members can work together regardless of location.
 Clients can take full advantage of the power of Microsoft Teams to ensure that communication in your organization happens smoothly.

 By using Teams, your organization can set up your environment in a way that best suits you.
 And when you are ready to use Microsoft Teams, the users can download the Teams client from https://teams.microsoft.com/downloads.
 And just like Windows 365 itself, you can install the Teams client on various devices such as Windows, Mac, or Linux PCs as well as on your Android or iOS devices.
 However, you’ll need to ensure that all these users have the necessary Teams license.

-For smaller businesses with fewer than 300 users, you can utilize Microsoft 365 Teams Phone with Calling Plan to establish an office phone system without having a complex, costly on-premises phone system.
+Smaller businesses with fewer than 300 users can utilize Microsoft 365 Teams Phone with Calling Plan to establish an office phone system.
+They can do so without having a complex, costly on-premises phone system.
 The system will include a phone system menu, caller ID, voice mail, and other great features.
 So all of these features are going to enable the Windows 365 Cloud PC experience to basically simulate the office experience.
 Those working remotely won’t miss out on collaborating with their colleagues, sharing ideas, and crucially maintaining social connections with others.
 Without this, working remotely could quickly become a difficult, isolated affair.

 Easy administration management